Naidu-2002/Disease-Prediction/README.md

    Output images with prediction results will be diaplayed.

 ## Results
-The model successfully predicted the following diseases based on facial features:
+The model successfully predicted the following types of diseases based on facial features:
 - **Beta Thalassemia**
 - **Hyperthyroidism**
 - **Down Syndrome**